williamberrios/williamberrios.github.io/_pages/about.md

 ---
 layout: about
-title: About
+title: about
 permalink: /
-description: B.Sc. in Mechatronics Engineering from <a href="https://www.uni.edu.pe/">UNI</a>
+description: B.Sc. in Mechatronics Engineering from <a href="https://www.uni.edu.pe/">Universidad Nacional de Ingenieria</a>

 profile:
   align: right